libgd/libgd/src/readme.txt

 }

    gdImageCreateFromGd(FILE *in) _(FUNCTION)_
-          gdImageCreateFromGdCtx([69]gdIOCtx *in) _(FUNCTION)_
+          gdImageCreateFromGdCtx(gdIOCtx *in) _(FUNCTION)_

           gdImageCreateFromGd is called to load images from gd format files.
-Invoke gdImageCreateFromGd with an already opened pointer to a file containing the desired image in the [70]gd file format, which is specific to gd and intended for very fast loading.
-(It is _not_ intended for compression; for compression, use PNG.) gdImageCreateFromGd returns a
-          [71]gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does _not_ close the file.
+Invoke gdImageCreateFromGd with an already opened pointer to a file containing the desired image in the gd file format, which is specific to gd and intended for very fast loading.
+(It is _not_ intended for compression; for compression, use PNG.) gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does _not_ close the file.
           You can inspect the sx and sy members of the image to determine its size.
-The image must eventually be destroyed using [72]gdImageDestroy().
+The image must eventually be destroyed using gdImageDestroy().

 ... inside a function ...
-[73]gdImagePtr im;
+gdImagePtr im;
 FILE *in;
 in = fopen("mygd.gd", "rb");
 im = gdImageCreateFromGd(in);
 fclose(in);
 /* ...
 Use the image ... */
-[74]gdImageDestroy(im);
+gdImageDestroy(im);

    gdImageCreateFromGd2(FILE *in) _(FUNCTION)_
-          gdImageCreateFromGd2Ctx([75]gdIOCtx *in) _(FUNCTION)_
+          gdImageCreateFromGd2Ctx(gdIOCtx *in) _(FUNCTION)_

           gdImageCreateFromGd2 is called to load images from gd2 format files.
-Invoke gdImageCreateFromGd2 with an already opened pointer to a file containing the desired image in the [76]gd2 file format, which is specific to gd2 and intended for fast loading of parts of large images.
-(It is a compressed format, but generally not as good a LZW compression). gdImageCreateFromGd returns a [77]gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd2 does _not_ close the file.
+Invoke gdImageCreateFromGd2 with an already opened pointer to a file containing the desired image in the gd2 file format, which is specific to gd2 and intended for fast loading of parts of large images.
+(It is a compressed format, but generally not as good a LZW compression). gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd2 does _not_ close the file.
 You can inspect the sx and sy members of the image to determine its size.
-The image must eventually be destroyed using [78]gdImageDestroy().
+The image must eventually be destroyed using gdImageDestroy().

 ... inside a function ...
-[79]gdImagePtr im;
+gdImagePtr im;
 FILE *in;
 in = fopen("mygd.gd2", "rb");
 im = gdImageCreateFromGd2(in);
 fclose(in);
 /* ...
 Use the image ... */
-[80]gdImageDestroy(im);
+gdImageDestroy(im);

    gdImageCreateFromGd2Part(FILE *in, int srcX, int srcY, int w, int h)
           _(FUNCTION)_
-          gdImageCreateFromGd2PartCtx([81]gdIOCtx *in) _(FUNCTION)_
+          gdImageCreateFromGd2PartCtx(gdIOCtx *in) _(FUNCTION)_

-          gdImageCreateFromGd2Part is called to load parts of images from [82]gd2 format files.
-Invoked in the same way as [83]gdImageCreateFromGd2, but with extra parameters indicating
-          the source (x, y) and width/height of the desired image. gdImageCreateFromGd2Part returns a [84]gdImagePtr to the new image, or NULL if unable to load the image.
-The image must eventually be destroyed using [85]gdImageDestroy().
+          gdImageCreateFromGd2Part is called to load parts of images from gd2 format files.
+Invoked in the same way as gdImageCreateFromGd2, but with extra parameters indicating the source (x, y) and width/height of the desired image. gdImageCreateFromGd2Part returns a gdImagePtr to the new image, or NULL if unable to load the image.
+The image must eventually be destroyed using gdImageDestroy().

    gdImageCreateFromXbm(FILE *in) _(FUNCTION)_
           gdImageCreateFromXbm is called to load images from X bitmap format files.
-Invoke gdImageCreateFromXbm with an already opened pointer to a file containing the desired image. gdImageCreateFromXbm returns a [86]gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain an X bitmap format image). gdImageCreateFromXbm does _not_ close the file.
+Invoke gdImageCreateFromXbm with an already opened pointer to a file containing the desired image. gdImageCreateFromXbm returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain an X bitmap format image). gdImageCreateFromXbm does _not_ close the file.
 You can inspect the sx and sy members of the image to determine its size.
-The image must eventually be destroyed using [87]gdImageDestroy().
+The image must eventually be destroyed using gdImageDestroy().

 ... inside a function ...
-[88]gdImagePtr im;
+gdImagePtr im;
 FILE *in;
 in = fopen("myxbm.xbm", "rb");
 im = gdImageCreateFromXbm(in);
 fclose(in);
 /* ...
 Use the image ... */
-[89]gdImageDestroy(im);
+gdImageDestroy(im);

    gdImageDestroy(gdImagePtr im) _(FUNCTION)_
           gdImageDestroy is used to free the memory associated with an image.
-It is important to invoke gdImageDestroy before exiting your program or assigning a new image to a [90]gdImagePtr variable.
+It is important to invoke gdImageDestroy before exiting your program or assigning a new image to a gdImagePtr variable.

 ... inside a function ...
-[91]gdImagePtr im;
+gdImagePtr im;
-im = [92]gdImageCreate(10, 10);
+im = gdImageCreate(10, 10);
 /* ...
 Use the image ... */
 /* Now destroy it */
-[93]gdImageDestroy(im);
+gdImageDestroy(im);

    void gdImagePng(gdImagePtr im, FILE *out) _(FUNCTION)_
           gdImagePng outputs the specified image to the specified file in